-Figure 2 displays the total number of givers per 23-minute session (left axis) and total money donated per 92-minute block (right axis) by condition.
-The global average number of givers per session was 12.6, or about 0.55 givers per minute, which netted \$58.57 in donations per block, or about \$0.64 per minute.
-The number of givers varied widely across conditions, from 0.32 givers per minute in one-door Opportunity condition (Opp1) to 0.83 per minute in the two-door Ask condition (Ask1&2).
-Total donations showed similar variation, exhibiting a three-fold difference across conditions, \$0.33 to \$0.99 per minute.
-This is our first evidence that relatively small changes in the fundraising approach can lead to large differences in giving rates and money raised.
+0.55 giver per minute, which netted \$58.57 in donations per block, or about \$0.64 per minute.
+The number of givers varied widely across conditions, from 0.32 giver per minute in the one-door opportunity condition (Opp1) to 0.83 per minute in the two-door ask condition (Ask1&2).
+Total donations showed similar variation, exhibiting a threefold difference across conditions, \$0.33 to \$0.99 per minute.
+This is our first evidence that relatively small changes in the fund-raising approach can lead to large differences in giving rates and money raised.

-Table 2 confirms the statistical significance of the differences across conditions using an OLS framework that allows for day-of-week and time-of-day fixed effects.
-The number of givers is the dependent variable in Column (1), donations is the dependent variable in Column (2), and Opp1 is the omitted group.
-First, comparing the simple bell-ringing to the verbal ask, we see that asking is indeed powerful.
-The coefficient on Ask1 reveals that in the one-door conditions, the presence of a verbal request raised the number of donors by 55% and total donations by 69%.
-The power of asking was also observed in the two-door conditions, increasing givers by 53% (column 1) and donations by 45% (column 2).
-All of the above differences are significant beyond the 0.01 level.
-For both giving rates and donations, Ask1 does not differ significantly from Opp1&2, which indicates that the short verbal request was about as effective as adding an additional silent solicitor.
+Table 2 confirms the statistical significance of the differences across conditions using an ordinary least squares (OLS) framework that allows for day of week and time of day fixed effects.
+The number of givers is the dependent variable in column 1, donations is the dependent variable in column 2, and Opp1 is the omitted group.
+First, comparing the simple bell ringing to the verbal ask, we see that asking is indeed powerful.
+The coefficient on Ask1 reveals that in the one-door conditions, the presence of a verbal request raised the number of donors by 55 percent and total donations by 69 percent.
+The power of asking was also observed in the twodoor conditions, increasing givers by 53 percent (col. 1) and donations